metrorailings/OwlBlog/content/posts/week-8-circa-picks.md

 their offense can generate positive value on the vast majority of its plays.
 Their offensive line needs to keep Goff protected on those plays that take time to develop.

 **Philadelphia covers if**
 their defensive front can actually step up and harass Jared Goff into playing ugly.
-A few forced turnovers from Goff would go a long way for these Eagles.
+A few forced turnovers from Goff would go a long way for these Eagles
+\- OR -
+Detroit finds ways to embarrass itself once again in their accidental quest for a winless season.

 ***